-On 19 December 2018, the Honourable Mick de Brenni, Minister for Housing and Public Works, Minister for Digital Technology and Minister for Sport announced that the department will deliver 20 social housing demonstration projects in partnerships with private sector architects, building on the ideas that came out of the Density and Diversity Done Well competition.
+On 19 December 2018, the Honourable Mick de Brenni, the then Minister for Housing and Public Works, Minister for Digital Technology and Minister for Sport announced that the department would deliver 20 social housing demonstration projects in partnerships with private sector architects, building on the ideas that came out of the Density and Diversity Done Well competition.

 New Performing Arts Venue